Mona-sri/Flash-AI/README.md

 *   **AI Engine:** Gemini API

 ## ✨ Key Features
-*   **Smart Generation:** Paste your notes and instantly generate organized flashcards.
+*   **Smart Generation:** Paste your notes and instantly generate organized flashcards of requred difficulty level.
 *   **Study Mode:** Interactive interface to flip cards and track your progress.
 *   **Quiz Mode:** Interactive UI for browsing and quizzing yourself on generated content.
 *   **Dashboard:** Save, manage, and play quiz with the saved flashcard sets.